 Below is a list of common steps that you may be asked to do.

-- In the days before your surgery, tell your surgeon about any medicines you take, including
+In the days before your surgery, tell your healthcare provider about any medicines

 may increase bleeding.

-- Tell your doctor if you or someone in your family has any history of reaction to anesthesia.
+Tell your healthcare provider if you or someone in your family has any history of

 eating and drinking.

-- Ask your surgeon if you should take your regular medicines with a small sip of water.
+Ask your healthcare provider if you should take your regular medicines with a small

 with you during the early recovery period.